 Peninsula State Park

 Peninsula has a total of 20 miles of hiking trails.
 Weborg Point is a major migration stopover for warblers in mid-May.
 Peninsula's 8-mile shore often yields views of bufflehead ducks, mergansers and bald eagles.
-Ask for a bird checklist at park headquarters or the nature center.
+Ask for a bird checklist at the park headquarters or the nature center.

-Eagle trail (2.0 mile loop)
+Eagle trail (2.0-mile loop)

-Difficult.
+More difficult.
 Remarkable 150-foot cliffs, springs and forested terraces make Eagle Trail memorable.
 Several steep, rocky sections offset a level segment that parallels Eagle Harbor.
 Trilliums and thimbleberry brighten the trailside, as does less common cranberry viburnum.
 Access at Eagle Terrace, Eagle Panorama or Tower.

 Hemlock trail (1.8 miles, one way)

 Moderate.
 Lake iris greets hikers at the edge of a cedar-hemlock forest.
 Skirt up a low bluff and glimpse the Strawberry Islands through birch and pine trees.
 Access near Weborg Campground or Tennison Bay Campground.

 Moderate.
 This trail connects to several convenient loops.
 Ascend a dolostone bluff, then hike a forest dominated by beech, maple and oak trees.
 Can you spot the solitary white pine, the trail's namesake, now lying on the forest floor?
 Access at the southeast corner of South Nicolet Campground.

 Easiest.
 This refreshing lakeshore trail links South Nicolet Bay Campground and Eagle Trail.
 Access near campsite 844.

 Nicolet Bay trail (2.2 miles, one way)